 The riders list for the Longines Global Champions Tour in Doha

 A star studded field of riders are travelling to Doha this weekend to compete at the final leg of the Longines Global Champions Tour for the 2013-season.
 Nine out of the top 11 ranked riders are in with a chance to win the tour as all is to be settled in Qatar the coming weekend.

-Laura Kraut back on top of the Longines Global Champions Tour
+Laura Kraut stays in the lead of the Longines Global Champions Tour

 Last Modified:Sunday, 22 September 2013 07:10